Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 Bin N [0.49 0.50]

 The bins begin at time 0 s and end at time 0.5 s, with a bin size of 0.01 s.
 The purpose of the histogram is to count the number of times the data values fall into each bin.
-Notice that we’ve chosen the range of bins to extend beyond the observed range of data ISIsLow; that’s fine, and we expect to count no values in the bins near 0.5 s.
+Notice that we’ve chosen the range of bins to extend beyond the observed range of data `ISIsLow`; that’s fine, and we expect to count no values in the bins near 0.5 s.
 To further explore this counting process, let’s examine the first eight values of the data `ISIsLow`:

 +++